 At the K-3 level, the EL teacher collaborates with the general education teacher to support the language acquisition strategies.
-Linguistic, graphic, visual, kinesthetic, interactive, and emotional supports are provided to make content standards and SCPA curriculum/expectations accessible for English Learners at all levels of proficiency.
+Linguistic, graphic, visual, kinesthetic, interactive, and emotional supports provided make content standards SCPA are to and curriculum/expectations accessible for English Learners at all levels of proficiency.
 The EL teacher pulls students out during an established block of intervention time to support students in acquisition strategies that support the core curriculum.